10-Q 1 ltcn-20221231.htm 10-Q 10-Q

 2. Summary of Significant Accounting Policies

-In the opinion of management of the Sponsor of the Trust, all adjustments (which include normal recurring adjustments) necessary to present fairly the financial position as of December 31, 2022 and June 30, 2022 and results of operations for the three and six months ended December 31, 2022 and 2021 have been made.
+In the opinion of management of the Sponsor of the Trust, all adjustments (which include normal recurring adjustments) necessary to present fairly the financial position as of December 31, 2023 and June 30, 2023 and results of operations for the three and six months ended December 31, 2023 and 2022 have been made.
 The results of operations for the periods presented are not necessarily indicative of the results of operations expected for the full year.
-These unaudited financial statements should be read in conjunction with the audited financial statements for the year ended June 30, 2022 included in the Trust’s Annual Report on Form 10-K.
+These unaudited financial statements should be read in conjunction with the audited financial statements for the year ended June 30, 2023 included in the Trust’s Annual Report on Form 10-K.

 The following is a summary of significant accounting policies followed by the Trust:

 The financial statements have been prepared in accordance with generally accepted accounting principles in the United States (“GAAP”).
-The Trust qualifies as an investment company for accounting purposes pursuant to the accounting and reporting guidance under Financial Accounting Standards Board (“FASB”) Accounting Standards Codification (“ASC”) Topic 946, Financial Services – Investment Companies.
+The Trust qualifies as an investment company for accounting purposes pursuant to the accounting and reporting guidance under Financial Accounting Standards Board (“FASB”) Accounting Standards Codification (“ASC”) Topic 946, Financial Services—Investment Companies.
 The Trust uses fair value as its method of accounting for LTC in accordance with its classification as an investment company for accounting purposes.
 The Trust is not a registered investment company under the Investment Company Act of 1940.
 GAAP requires management to make estimates and assumptions that affect the reported amounts in the financial statements and accompanying notes.
 Actual results could differ from those estimates and these differences could be material.

 The Trust conducts its transactions in LTC, including receiving LTC for the creation of Shares and delivering LTC for the redemption of Shares and for the payment of the Sponsor’s Fee.
 At this time, the Trust is not accepting redemption requests from shareholders.
 Since its inception, the Trust has not held cash or cash equivalents.